 One key aspect of web accessibility is providing alternative text for images.
 This allows individuals who use screen readers or have visual impairments to understand the content of an image.
 By providing concise and descriptive alt text for each image on your website, you enable these users to fully engage with your content.
 Additionally, using proper heading tags, such as

 , etc., can greatly assist users with screen readers in navigating your website’s structure.
-These headings should be used in a hierarchical manner, with
+These headings should be used in a hierarchical manner, with as the main heading and subsequent headings indicating sub-sections.

 Furthermore, ensuring proper color contrast is essential for users with low vision or color blindness.
 By selecting colors that have sufficient contrast, you make it easier for these individuals to read and understand the content on your website.
 You can use online tools, such as the WebAIM Contrast Checker, to test the color contrast of your website elements.
 Additionally, providing clear and descriptive link text, rather than generic phrases like “click here,” enhances the accessibility of your website by providing context and improving the overall user experience.
 Implementing these accessibility guidelines not only helps individuals with disabilities, but also enhances usability for all users, creating a more inclusive and user-friendly web presence.